-Can I use Zigbee and Z-Wave devices in my smart home?
+Can I use Zigbee and Z-Wave devices together in my smart home?

-Yes, an important thing to remember when building your smart home is that a good range of devices work with both Zigbee and Z-Wave, so you won't find yourself tied to one technology or the other.
-For example, hubs by Wink and Samsung SmartThings work with both standards, and so too do Honey thermostats, Yale smart locks, products by GE Appliances, and the LG ThinQ ecosystem.
+Yes.
+An important thing to remember when building your smart home is that a wide range of devices work with both Zigbee and Z-Wave, so you won't find yourself tied to one technology or the other.
+For example, hubs by Wink and Samsung SmartThings work with both standards, and so too do Honeywell thermostats, Yale smart locks, products by GE Appliances, and the LG ThinQ ecosystem.

-It is also worth bearing in mind that Zigbee and Z-Wave devices can play nice in the same smart home, even if they don't walk to each other.
+It is also worth bearing in mind that Zigbee and Z-Wave devices can play nice in the same smart home, even if they don't talk to each other.
 For example, Philips Hue smart lights use Zigbee, bu they also connect to the Hue Bridge, which then hooks up to your Wi-Fi router.
-That way, you can control the bulbs directly from a Zigbee hub, or from a smart speaker like the Amazon Echo or Google Home via the Bridge.
+That way, you can control the bulbs directly from a Zigbee hub, or from a Wi-Fi connected smart speaker or display from the Amazon Echo or Google Home/Nest product lines.

-If you plan to fill your home with a lot of smart devices, then a hub which talks to everything - like the Wink or SmartThings - is a safe bet, as these cater for both Zigbee and Z-Wave.
+If you plan to fill your home with a lot of smart devices, then a hub which talks to everything - like the Samsung SmartThings Hub - is a safe bet, as this caters for both Zigbee and Z-Wave.

 But, with an increasing number of smart home products working with Alexa, Google Assistant and Siri, the way you build your smart home can be more flexible than ever.

 Finally, while the first and second-generation Amazon Echo Plus have Zigbee built in (unlike all other Amazon and Google/Nest smart speakers), this isn't quite what it seems.
 Yes, the Echo Plus can directly control devices like Hue bulbs without needing the Hub Bridge hub, but functionality is limited.